DKFZ-ODCF/RNAseqWorkflow/README.md

 Then install the environment

 ```
-conda env create -n IndelCallingWorkflow -f $PATH_TO_PLUGIN_DIRECTORY/resources/analysisTools/indelCallingWorkflow/environments/conda.yml
+conda env create -n RNAseqWorkflow -f $PATH_TO_PLUGIN_DIRECTORY/resources/analysisTools/rnaseqworkflow/environments/conda.yml
 ```

 The name of the Conda environment is arbitrary but needs to be consistent with the `condaEnvironmentName` variable.
-The default for that variable is set in `resources/configurationFiles/analysisIndelCalling.xml`.
+The default for that variable is set in `resources/configurationFiles/analysisRNAseq.xml`.